ScribesZone/ScribesTools/modelio/index.rst

     Correct the program by adding ``:`` after ``for a in attributes`` and press ``Ctrl-Enter``.

-A a little "html generator" has been developed in a few lines of code.
+A little "html generator" has been developed in a few lines of code.
 If you select some
 classes in modelio browser (on the left pane) and run the program you will see the list of classes with their attributes in html.
 Obviously if you want